 - Keep an approved activity list.
 What do you usually do when you take a break?
 If you are mindlessly scrolling through the news or trying to fit just one more chore into your day, you may actually not be giving your mind or body a chance to hit refresh.
 To make sure you’re investing in your self-care during your break times, draft a list of low-maintenance activities that actually relax you.
 This could include catching up with a friend, having a short workout, or taking a power nap.

-To hold yourself accountable, share your strategy with someone in your household or a friend, and put reminders on your phone so that you don’t let your downtime fall to the wayside.
+To hold yourself accountable, share your strategy with a friend or someone in your household, and put reminders on your phone so that you don’t let your downtime fall to the wayside.

-The whole reason to be mindful about your productive break strategy is to better manage your energy at work so you don’t feel unmotivated, exhausted, and burnt out.
-Aside from taking regular breaks throughout the day, there are other things you can do to better manage your energy at work:
+The whole reason to be mindful about your productive break strategy is to better manage your energy during work so you don’t feel unmotivated, exhausted, and having no energy after work.
+Aside from taking regular breaks throughout the day, there are other things you can do to better manage your energy:

 - Prioritize no more than three big to-dos daily.
 If you prioritize everything, you’re essentially prioritizing nothing.
 Given what we know about how the brain works best, be clear about what your daily priorities are and focus on those first.
 Anything more is extra and non-essential.